Wix vs Shopify – Overview

 - Step 2: Click on “Create New Migration” at the top right button of the screen

 - Step 3: Choose your Source Store and Target Store.
-Then provide source store’s URL into the blank bar.
+Then provide the source store’s URL into the blank bar.

 - Step 4: Choose entities you want to migrate and other additional migration features.